efieleke/CommandLib/README.md

 Example Usage
 ----
-A sample project is included that moves a simulated robot arm.
-It demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand, TimeLimitedCommand and RetryableCommand.
+A sample project is included that moves a simulated robot arm that tries to pick up a toy and drop it down the chute.
+It demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand and RetryableCommand.

 Author
 ----